-In the last warehouse management software (WMS) blog, we discussed how WMS packages and their implementations evolved immeasurably in the past few decades.
+In the Evolution of WMS Implementations, we discussed how WMS packages and their implementations evolved immeasurably in the past few decades.
 In brief, differentiation in WMS functionality continues to narrow in Tier 1 providers, the volume of customizations required is lower, and accordingly, the risk profile associated with implementations has waned.
 The new WMS and functionality landscape available to organizations, combined with increased end-customer demand and expectations, posits an important question – In a world where supply chain, distribution, fulfillment speed, flexibility, and agility are key tenets to a successful customer experience, how do the best organizations leverage WMS to differentiate themselves?

 As recent as three to five years ago, I could have easily argued that the differentiation was the quality and efficacy of targeted enhancements to the WMS packages.
 Enhancements that improved throughput, customer experience, and dynamism.
 I can do that no longer.
 In today’s age of WMS deployments, differentiation and quality are driven by two primary factors:

 - Speed and consistency in WMS and technology deployments.

 - The ability to couple a strong foundational execution package, WMS, with best of breed lightweight software packages to enhance the overall solution.

 Most organizations have a tapestry of distribution technology software – WMS packages in particular.
 This occurs naturally through acquisition and the inheritance of WMS solutions deployed at the acquired organization.
 Additionally, this patchwork quilt may also be the output of failed or stalled network-wide deployments.
 The condition is evident in an organization’s use of multiple software vendors, multiple versions of a single software vendor, and a rotating door of executive sponsors pushing the ‘new’ solution and path to consistency and standardization every few years.